Zhangliubin/commandParser-1.1/docs/en/example/BGZToolkit.md

 # About BGZToolkit {#项目概述}

-BGZIP is a common compression tool in the field of bioinformatics, which cuts the input file into small blocks of approximately 64KB and individually applies Deflater compression into a series of small BGZF blocks, which allows indexing information to be constructed against the compressed blocks and used to quickly retrieve parts of the data without decompressing the entire file.
+BGZIP is a common compression tool in the field of bioinformatics.
+BGZIP tool cuts the input file into small blocks ( approximately 64KB) and compresses them into a series of small BGZF blocks by Deflater respectively.
+This principle makes it possible for building indexes against the compressed blocks, which allows quickly retrieving parts of the data without decompressing the entire file.

-This project uses pure Java script to develop methods for manipulating BGZ files, including parallel compression, decompression, concat, md5 check.
+We developped this project with pure Java script for manipulating BGZ files, including parallel compression, decompression, file concat, md5 check and so on.

 <img src="../../image/BGZToolkit-About.png" alt="BGZToolkit-About" style="zoom:50%;" />